 Reliable weather, variety of water, quality trout and excellent wine make this a region a worthy destination for local and visiting anglers alike.

 All the members listed on this web site have the following vital accreditations:

-Grant Petherick has lived in Hawkes Bay all his life and has been flyfishing in the area and the central North Island for the past 40 years.
-He has spent 3 seasons guiding in Alaska and is currently head guide at Poronui Lodge.
+Grant Petherick has lived in Hawkes Bay all his life and has been flyfishing in the area and the central North Island for the past 45 years.
+He has spent 3 seasons guiding in Alaska but now splits his time between guiding in Hawkes Bay and guiding at Poronui Lodge where he is head guide.
 Hawkes Bay has over 20 rivers and streams ranging from spring creeks and free stone rivers on the plains, to wilderness streams accessed by helicopter in the Kaweka and Kaimanawa ranges.
 Fishing is available 12 months / year.Grant also specialises in personalized tours to the many vineyards and wineries / restaurants in the Hawkes Bay region.
 Telephone: +64 6 876 7467Contact Grant Petherick

 Gary is owner and operator of WILD TROUT ADVENTURES.
 Fondly known as Guru, by many of his repeat clients, Gary's focus is on " ACTION " - sighting, hooking and landing a number of Rainbow and Brown trout. " Hooking into and landing those ferociously fighting wild Rainbow and Brown trout on Hawke's Bay's many rivers and streams, is one of the best fly fishing moments an angler can experience."